Tom2612/shopping-cart/README.md

 - Dedicated cart overlay where you can see what products you've added and adjust quantities.
 - More routes for different book genres.
 - Mobile design.
+- User authentication and basket storage.
+- End-to-end application.

+## 4/1/23

+Been spending the past few weeks learning how to incorporate firebase into projects, particularly authentication and user accounts.
+The idea will be to have users save their basket between sessions.

+Most recent changes have been creating a SignUp component that allows users to sign in with email and password.
+This is working and linked up to firebase.

+New things I am learning by doing this:
+- useContext to provide my authentication to all components rather than as props.
+Principles of prop drilling.
+- Setting up private routes (need to include).
+- useNavigate to automatically redirect users when signed up.
+- BaaS systems (firebase in this case).

+I then decided App.js didn't need to store the whole app functionality, and so I have put it in the Shop.js component.
+App.js now controls the routes and passing authentication down to the different components.